 currency: 'EUR',

 });That's it.
-You're collecting analytics data without cookies, without consent banners, and without compromising on the insights you need.
+You're collecting analytics without cookies, without consent banners, and without giving up the insights you need.

 Want full control over your data?
 You can also self-host OpenPanel on your own infrastructure for free.